mendersoftware/mender-docs/03.Client-installation/06.Configuration-file/01.Polling-intervals/docs.md

 ## How to choose right intervals

-Higher frequency (i.e. the lower the configuration value), the more response the Mender client is.
-Meaning that client inventory data updates more frequently.
-The client also polls for updates at a smaller interval, so that updates are deployed faster.
+The Mender client is more responsive with higher frequency intervals.
+Meaning that the client inventory data updates more frequently.
+The client also polls for updates at a smaller interval, leading to faster deployments.

 But there is a trade-off; higher polling frequencies results in more server load.
 If one server has many clients connected, a high frequency will require